hamburml/docker-flow-letsencrypt/README.md

     --mount type=bind,source=/etc/letsencrypt,destination=/etc/letsencrypt hamburml/docker-flow-letsencrypt:latest
 ```

+You should always start the service on the same docker host.
+You must not scale it to two, this wouldn't make any sense!
+The certificates are only renewed when they are 60 days old or older.

 Important: DOMAIN_COUNT needs to be the number of Domains you want certificates generated.
 We need to obey lets encrypts rate limits! https://letsencrypt.org/docs/rate-limits/

 ### Docker Logs